-Cloud servers are the quickest, easiest, and most cost-effective way to deploy application hosting infrastructure.
-With the ServerMania Cloud, you select the server you want, choose an operating system, and click a button.
-A few seconds later, the cloud server is running and ready to host your software.
+Cloud servers are the quickest, easiest, and most cost-effective way to deploy application hosting infrastructure across multiple organizations.
+With the ServerMania Cloud, select your virtual server name, choose an operating system, and click a button.
+A few seconds later, the cloud server is running and ready to host your software and hardware tools.

-The cloud experience is intuitive and user-friendly, but, as you might imagine, users only see the tip of the iceberg.
-Behind the simple, secure, and reliable cloud service is a complex array of hardware and software.
+The cloud experience is intuitive and user-friendly, but, as you might imagine, users only see the various cloud service providers.
+Behind the simple, secure, and reliable cloud service is a complex array of hardware, infrastructure, and software.

-In this article, we’re going take a closer look at what a cloud server is and take a peek behind the curtain to help you understand cloud computing services, how cloud servers work, and what happens when you launch a new server on our cloud platform, we compare cloud and dedicated server and know when to use them, including some benefits.
+In this article, we will take a closer look at what a cloud server is and take a peek behind the curtain to help you understand cloud computing services, how cloud servers work, and what happens when you launch a new server on our cloud platform, we compare cloud and dedicated server and know when to use them, including some benefits.

 What is a Cloud Server?

 A cloud server is a virtual machine running on a cloud hosting platform.
 Each cloud server is a software construct created using features of the host operating system and virtualization software called a hypervisor.
-As a cloud hosting customer, you don’t have to manage the underlying physical machine, its software, or the hypervisor; that’s taken care of by the hosting provider.
+As a cloud hosting customer, you don’t have to manage the server equipment underlying the physical machine, its software, the operating systems, or the hypervisor; the hosting provider takes care of that.

 To the server’s user, a cloud server behaves just as a physical cloud server, like a physical—or bare metal—server.
 It has memory, storage, and processors.
-It runs a Linux or Microsoft Windows operating system and all of the software found on those platforms.
-And it is, for the most part, managed via SSH or RDP, just like a physical Linux or Windows server.
+It runs a Linux or Microsoft Windows operating system and all the software on those platforms.
+And it is mainly managed by users remotely via SSH or RDP, just like a physical Linux or Windows server.

 But, because it is a virtual machine, a cloud server has properties that a physical server does not.
-The resources available to a cloud server can be modified in seconds from a cloud control panel—to increase or decrease memory or storage, for example.
+The various computing resources available to a cloud server can be accessed remotely and modified in seconds from a cloud control panel—to increase processing power or decrease memory or storage, for example.
 Cloud servers can be launched in seconds and discarded just as quickly.